-Purpose Statement: To prepare pharmacists with knowledge, skills, and confidence needed to deliver comprehensive patient care in acute care settings, to pursue PGY2 training, and to qualify for clinical positions in academia and pharmacy practice management.
+To graduate pharmacists with knowledge, skills, and confidence needed to deliver comprehensive patient care in acute care settings, to pursue PGY2 training or careers as inpatient clinical specialists, in academia or pharmacy management.

-PGY1 Pharmacy Residency at Eastern Idaho Regional Medical Center is a 12-month program that provides outstanding clinical practice opportunities in acute patient care settings.
-Pharmacy resident actively participates in multidisciplinary rounds and interacts closely with providers, nurses and other healthcare professionals to improve patient outcomes.
-The resident has the opportunity to collaborate with Idaho State University College of Pharmacy clinical faculty to develop and implement a quality-improvement/research project, submit for publication, provide didactic teaching in pharmacy program, precept APPE students, prepare for a board-certification exam, and obtain a teaching certificate.
+The PGY1 Pharmacy Residency at Eastern Idaho Regional Medical Center is a 12-month program that provides outstanding clinical practice opportunities in acute patient care settings.
+Pharmacy residents actively participate in multidisciplinary rounds and interact closely with providers, internal medicine and family medicine residents, nurses and other healthcare professionals to improve patient outcomes.
+Residents have the opportunity to collaborate with Idaho State University College of Pharmacy clinical faculty to develop and implement a quality-improvement/research project, submit for publication, provide didactic teaching in pharmacy program, precept APPE students, prepare for a board-certification exam, and obtain a teaching certificate.
 This residency is accredited with the American Society of Health-System Pharmacists.